kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 ### Succession

 - Select who will be the new enhancement lead for the next release.
 Shadows should be the first source pool.
-If none are available to lead then look externally through other release team members or members of #SIG-PM
+If none are available to lead then look externally through other release team members or members of [SIG Architecture Enhancements Subproject](enhancements)
 - Generate new Enhancements Tracking sheet with enhancements that were removed from the current milestone
 - Enhancements Tracking sheet is shortlinked with the pattern `k8sxyy-enhancements` e.g., http://bit.ly/k8s113-enhancements
 - Continually work to improve Enhancements process
-- Review / update documentation as the release cycle
+- Review / update documentation as the release cycle ends
-- Close issues marked as stable that made it into the release
+- Close issues marked as stable that made it into the release, only after the corresponding KEPs have been marked `Implemented`
 - Close milestones that are complete
 - Cleanup old milestones